awesome-movie-database/contribution/README.md

 ## About the service:

-The service allows the user to create request for adding and updating content on **amdb** and view their own and others' contribution statistics.
+The service allows the user to create request to add and edit content on **amdb**, earn achievements for this and receive own contribution statistics by email or telegram.

 ## Used technologies: